sfermigier/git-hours/README.md

 }
 ```

-From a person working 8 hours per day, it would take more than 10 years to build Bootstrap.
+From a person working 8 hours per day, it would take more than 10 years to build SQLAlchemy.

 *Please note that the information is not be accurate enough to be used in billing.*

 ## Install

     $ pipx install git-hours

 ## How it works